bmdavis419/river/README.md

 if you want to try this out, it's now available on npm!

-I've built out two examples, one using the ai-sdk and one using a custom stream. both are fully type safe and work great.
+I've built out two examples, one using the ai-sdk and one using a custom stream.

+they're both are fully type safe, are pleasant to work in, and work great.

 You can find them <a href="https://github.com/bmdavis419/river-examples" target="_blank">here</a>

-**here's a quick getting started guide for custom streams**
+### here's a quick getting started guide for custom streams

 0. create a new sveltekit project (if you don't have one already)